stockAI-py/stockait/paper/paper.md

     corresponding: true
     affiliation : 1
 affiliations:
- - name: Suwon University, Republic of Korea
+ - name: The University of Suwon, Division of Data Science, Republic of Korea
    index: 1

 date: 20 February 2023